Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </details>

  <article class="section-content">
-<h2 id="type1">Enneagram Type 1 - The Perfectionist: Communicating with Precision and Purpose</h2>
+<h2 id="type1">Enneagram Type 1 - The Perfectionist: Communicating with Precision</h2>

 <p>Ones value order, organization, and structure.
 They strive to live according to their principles and beliefs and can be critical of themselves and others when they fall short.</p>